A.I. & Eve: The US6 Algorithm

 At this point in the evolution of Artificial Intelligence (April 4, 2017 11:16am), there are some limits to extracting information from it.

-Though it can identify corresponding features in different algorithms taken together, it cannot report back to us how it did it or even which features it identified in each.
+Though A.I. can identify corresponding features in different algorithms taken together, it cannot report back to us how it did it or even which features it identified in each.

-Then again, we are talking about Deep Learning machine so I’ll check back again after noon.
+Then again, we are talking about Deep Learning machines so I’ll check back again after noon.

 Entertaining the Demon